 Alright, so the vinyl selection sucked big time, poor selection, way overpriced and the condition was real bad.
 So I give up on the used LP's and walk away when I become fascinated by the extensive selection of knives for sale.
 What in the hell do they need to sell knives for?
 For the Denver area Rocky Mountain hunters and trappers?
 I guess I know now what the "& More" in the company name stands for.
 I snap a photo.
 That's when hip hop homie manager dude wearing his Expos ball cap crooked rolls up on me axing me why I'm taking pictures.
 "Hey man, you can't be taking pictures up in here", man, who you here wit'?
 "Hey look here, lemmy see the photos you took"!
 "Hey, you can't be coming up in here taking pictures all sneaky and shit"!

 Whatever dick.
 You're an asshole and your store is a shit hole.
 Shit hole #1.
-In fact all of the Angelo's shops are shit holes, I know cause I went to them all.
+In fact all of the Angelo's shops are shit holes, I know cause I went to all of them.
 If you want an 8 foot long bong, a weed pipe or an OJ size knife, they have that.
 Vinyl?
 Forget it.
 This is a head shop that also sells knives.
 If you want vinyl, I suggest you go to Black & Read, Twist & Shout and Wax Trax.

 |Knives....and swords, we got 'em|